NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 A catalog zone MUST follow the usual rules for DNS zones.
 In particular, SOA and NS record sets MUST be present and adhere to standard requirements (such as [@!RFC1982]).

-Although catalog zones are not intended to be queried via recursive resolution (see (#security)), at least one NS RR is still required so that catalog zone is a syntactically correct DNS zone.
+Although catalog zones are not intended to be queried via recursive resolution (see (#security)), at least one NS RR is still required so that a catalog zone is a syntactically correct DNS zone.
 A single NS RR with a NSDNAME field containing the absolute name "invalid." is RECOMMENDED [@!RFC2606;@!RFC6761].

 ## Member Zones {#listofmemberzones}